-- Once the dough cycle has finished, tip the dough onto a floured work surface and lightly dust the outsides with flour or semolina.
-Transfer the dough to the banneton basket if using (mine is a 500g round banneton) or else put it in a large bowl.
+- Once the dough cycle has finished, tip the dough onto a floured work surface and lightly dust with flour or semolina.
+Transfer the dough to the banneton basket if using (mine is a 500g round banneton) or else put it into a large bowl.
 Cover and leave to prove somewhere warm (around 30°C) for 40 minutes.

 - Place a sheet of greaseproof paper onto a baking tray and preheat the oven to 220°C (200°C fan).